DOI-USGS/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-isis3-with-cmake.md

 ## Checking Test Coverage

-ISIS uses `gcovr` to track test coverage, PRs will not be approved if they drop coverage by more than 2%, exceptions can be made for large feature adds.
-This step is taken after tests have run, as coverage is detected based on the last ctest run.
+ISIS uses `gcovr` to track test coverage.
+PRs will not be approved if they drop coverage by more than 2%, though exceptions can be made for large feature adds.
+This step happens after tests have run, as coverage is detected based on the last ctest run.

 ```bash
 ninja test_coverage_ascii # generate ascii table to stdout